gt-cs3220/gt-cs3220.github.io/access_vm_steps/access_synestia.md

 ## Create a new connection/session in x2go with the following details
 Host : [your assigned host] eg: ```synestia1.cc.gatech.edu```

+[NOTE: Your assinged host will be communicated via Piazza.
+Do not assume you can use any host you choose]

 Login : [your GT username] eg: ```jdoe3```

 SSH port : 22